uppusaikiran/hug/docs/ELEVENLABS_INTEGRATION.md

 3. Test with the ElevenLabs API directly
 4. Contact ElevenLabs support for API-related issues

-For HUG specific issues, please refer to the main project documentation.
+For huggy specific issues, please refer to the main project documentation.